awused/aw-fm/README.md

   * Using this in scripts would be odd.
 * `Trash`
   * Moves the selected items to trash.
-  * aw-fm doesn't have utilities to manage trash.
+  * aw-fm doesn't have utilities to manage trash or restoring files.
 * `Delete`
   * Spawns a confirmation dialog before permanently deleting the selected items.
-  * As a special case, `Script`s can only run `Delete` on the _currently_ active tab and it will fail if the active tab has changed without `ClearTarget`.
+  * As a special case, `Script`s can only run `Delete` on the _currently_ active tab and it will fail if the active tab has changed without calling `ClearTargetTab`.
 * `Rename`
   * Spawns a rename dialog for the current file.
 * `Properties`